serlo/infrastructure-images/README.md

+## Deprecation Note:
+This repo is archived in favor of [serlo/infra](https://github.com/serlo/infra) --

 # infrastructure-images

 Infrastructure Images are project independent docker images.
 The images are either built from a gcr.io base image or the github docker image is pulled and pushed to gcr.io.